Arthur du Boulay: Cricket career

 After playing cricket in school and whilst at the Royal Military Academy, Woolwich, du Boulay played five first-class cricket matches for Kent County Cricket Club whilst serving with the Royal Engineers in 1899.
 He had some success, scoring 250 runs in eight innings, but was restricted in how frequently he could play cricket by his military career.
 He played in matches for the Royal Engineers Cricket Club between 1906 and 1912, including in a number of matches against the Royal Artillery.
 He made a number of high scores for the Engineers, including making 204, 153 and 175 during one week and scoring 402 not out in 1907 against the Royal Navy and Royal Marines at Chatham.
-He played three times for the Army cricket team against the Royal Navy as well as for a variety of other Army sides.
+He played three times for the Army against the Royal Navy.

 Du Boulay played three more first-class matches for Gloucestershire in August 1908.
-He was a member of I Zingari and played occasionally for MCC sides; his final first-class appearance was for MCC against Nottinghamshire at Lord's in 1910.
+He was a member of I Zingari, and played occasionally for Marylebone Cricket Club (MCC); his final first-class appearance was for MCC against Nottinghamshire at Lord's in 1910.
 He scored a total of 303 first-class runs and took three wickets in his nine first-class matches.